krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

   </tbody>
 </table>

-Skilled puzzle solvers often begin by resolving the position of the tallest tower in each row.
+Skilled puzzle-solvers often begin by resolving the position of the tallest tower in each row.
 That our approach also ends up doing this is an early indicator that we're accurately modeling how players approach the game.

 An experienced player might next notice that the 2 clue on the top allows us to resolve its adjacent cell to 3, now that we know the last cell in its column is 4, as any other value would result in more than two buildings being visible from the standpoint of the clue.
 This is a characteristic example of inference which incorporates information from both the clue and from constraints already set on the board.